-Though a holiday, America’s capitol, a country, and numerous cities are named in his honor, Christopher Columbus set a precedent of genocide, slave trafficking, and abuse of indigenous peoples that was followed for hundreds of years.
+Though a holiday, America’s capital, a country, and numerous cities are named in his honor, Christopher Columbus set a precedent of genocide, slave trafficking, and abuse of indigenous peoples that was followed for hundreds of years.

 For that, I’m not a fan.
 Apparently neither is his hometown, Genoa, Italy, where I saw only a few small mentions of the late Chris.